 If a Fund engages in an offsetting transaction, the Fund may later enter into a new forward currency contract to sell the currency.
 If a Fund engages in an offsetting transaction, the Fund will incur a gain or loss to the extent that there has been movement in forward currency contract prices.
 If forward prices go down during the period between the date a Fund enters into a forward currency contract for the sale of a currency and the date it enters into an offsetting contract for the purchase of the currency, the Fund will realize a gain to the extent that the price of the currency it has agreed to sell exceeds the price of the currency it has agreed to buy.
-If forward prices go up, the Fund will suffer a loss to the extent the price of the currency it has agreed to sell.
+If forward prices go up, the Fund will suffer a loss to the extent the price of the currency it has agreed to buy exceeds the price of the currency it has agreed to sell.